Chester Township, New Jersey

-Chester Township is a township in Morris County, in the U.S. state of New Jersey.
+Chester Township is a township in southwestern Morris County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 7,713, a decrease of 125 (−1.6%) from the 2010 census count of 7,838, which in turn reflected an increase of 556 (+7.6%) from the 7,282 counted in the 2000 census.
+The township's name is derived from Chester in England.

+Periodically recognized as part of the Somerset Hills,< Chester Township is located in the Raritan Valley region within the New York Metropolitan area.
 It is known as the "doughnut" around Chester Borough since it completely surrounds it, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.
-The township's name is derived from Chestershire in England.
-It is located within the Raritan Valley region.